Two Questions (Mark 8:27-9:13)

 Question two: What does it mean to follow him?

-The reason that the first question is so important is because it has implications.
+The reason that the first question is so important is that it has implications.
 If Jesus is a great person and that’s it, the implication is that you’re free to pick and choose what you like about Jesus and leave off what you don’t like.
 But if Jesus is truly the Son of God, “the radiance of God’s glory and the exact representation of his being,” then you’d better pay attention.
 That’s going to have implications for your life.

 A father once took his son to an auction.
 He said, “Don’t scratch your nose at the wrong time, son.”
 He also said, “Always remember this: Whenever you go to an auction sale, make sure you know your upper limit price.”
 Years later, reflecting on this, the son said: